TSalazargr/GreenhouseReports/README.md

 ## Data Model

 Data you can use to build reports:

-- At the candidate level
+- At the Candidate level
-- At an application level
+- At an Application level
+  - Source
+- At the Offer level
+- At the Job level
+- At the Department level
+- At the Office level
+- At the Opening level
+- At the User level

 ## Data Structure